Healthcare

 Psychologist Salary Overview

-The Psychologist is a sought-after profession in the United States with a median annual salary of $92,740.
-Compensation typically ranges from $54,600 for entry-level positions to $148,600 for experienced professionals in high-demand markets.
+The Psychologist is one of the most important roles in the Healthcare sector of the US economy in 2026.
+With a median annual salary of $92,740, compensation for this position ranges from $54,600 at the entry level to $148,600 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Psychologist in the US earns between $54,600 and $148,600 per year, with a median of $92,740.